helios-yamet/Fitness-Station/README.md

 - As a developer, I would like all code to have purposeful comments describing what each piece of code does, as this helps understanding of what the code function is.

-- As a developer, I would like all Css, JS, and python code to be in separate files, as this conforms to good practice and greater readability.
+- As a developer, I would like all Css, JS, and python code to be in separate files, as much as possible, this conforms to good practice and greater readability.

  ------